Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1uPcFbl-bAU.md

 ### Transcript

-> mr worldwide i am packages out yet no they're going to come with a big update at the end of the month yes
+> mr worldwide I am packages out yet no they're going to come with a big update at the end of the month yes